CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 Introduction
 ------------
-The CIS Controls Self Assessment Tool (CSAT) is a web application that helps organizations track their implementation of the CIS Controls down to the Sub-Control level.
+The CIS Controls Self Assessment Tool (CSAT) is a web application that helps organizations track their implementation of the CIS Controls down to the Safeguard/Sub-Control level (please note that Safeguard is the newer term in CIS Controls v8, while Sub-Control was the term used previously in CIS Controls v7.1; both CSAT and this guide use the two terms interchangeably).
 CSAT provides a workflow to facilitate collaboration among team members as they self-assess the organization’s CIS Controls implementation.

 A free, CIS-Hosted version of CSAT was released in early 2019 and is available at [CIS CSAT](https://csat.cisecurity.org/).